 Western or “Tropical Astrology” is a system of astrology based on a Zodiac, whose reference points are the equatorial solstice points of the tropical year.
 Tropical Astrology is not based on the constellations, but on the seasonal cycles.
 The signs of the zodiac have no real connection to the constellations outside of sharing the same names and the influences of the zodiac originate not in the heavens and stars, but from the precession of the equinoxes in respect of the axial rotation of the Earth, meaning that the positions of the signs of the Zodiac are changing slowly with respect to the background stars.

 In ancient times the people understood that they were a part of the Earth and its seasons.
 They understood their connection to the animals, the plants and the minerals of the Earth and the energies residing within them.
-It was a time when gods and goddesses not only roamed across the heavens, but walked the Earth, but breathed spirit into all that was manifest, above and below.
+It was a time when gods and goddesses not only roamed across the heavens, but walked the Earth, and breathed spirit into all that was manifest, above and below.

 Though the gods and goddesses, from whom the planets derived their names, are seemingly no longer there to answer our prayers and portent our futures, the value in understanding astrology is just as great today as it was then.
-The true importance of astrology and the zodiac in our modern age is not in the promise of the divination of trivial events in our increasingly shallow existences.
-The true value of the study of astrology, even in our modern age, lies in its ability to awaken us and to reconnect us with the cycles of Nature and the corresponding cycles of our lives.
-The zodiac is the flute that plays a rhythmic tune to which we can dance in harmony with the Earth.
+The true importance of astrology and the Zodiac never really was in the promise of the divination of trivial events in our mundane lives.
+The true value of the study of astrology, even in our modern age, lies in its ability to awaken us and to reconnect us with the cycles of Nature.
+The zodiac thus becomes a flute that plays a rhythmic tune to which we can dance in harmony with the Cosmos.

 To the ancient people humanity seemed to have little in control over nature.
 The people were mainly farmers, hunters, fishermen and herdsmen who had to learn how to live and work within the cycles of nature just to survive.
 In order to do this they became aware, through observation, how the phases of the Moon coincided with events occurring in their environment as it traveled through the lunar month and they learned to plant, harvest, fish and hunt in accord with the phases of the Moon as it waxed and waned in light in an unchanging and “predictable” cycle.
 For this reason, ancient astrologers considered the Moon to be just as important as the Sun and saw it as symbolizing the timing of events and the actions needed to deal with these events.